w12-platform/W12-Product-Blockchain-Protocol/docs/contribution.md

  * Node JS 8+
  * NPM 6+

-And than install project dependecies:
+And then install project dependecies:

 ```
 $ npm install